thisisairo/thisisairo/README.md

 👋 About Me

 Hey!
-I’m a self-taught developer from Pakistan.
+I’m a self-taught develope.
 I started out with full-stack web development (React, Next.js) and later got into systems programming (C, Assembly), AI agents, and game development.
 I enjoy digging into how things work under the hood and building things from scratch.

 When I’m not coding, you’ll usually find me reading, teaching, or trying out new ideas.